EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 The app also creates a `$HOME/.local/share/ondemand/apps/jupyter_app/` in your home directory on the back-end and nounts this into JupyterLab at `/mnt/jupyter_host`.
 If you create virtual environments and/or install Python packages into `/mnt/jupyter_host` when using JupyterLab, then these will be available to you when you run the app in future (each run of the app creates a new container, and this mount allows for state to be persisted between runs).

+!!!
+Note

+    It is recommended that this directory be used for configuration files, code, scripts and Python packages only.
+It should **not** be used for data.

 ---

 ## Installing Python packages